-Through our performance management system, the government strives to enhance the capacity of public officials and to ensure that the hardworking public officials who make the Korean government more competitive are properly compensated.
+Through our performance management system, the Korean government strives to enhance the capacity of public officials and to ensure that the hard-working public officials who make the Korean government more competitive are properly compensated.

-Public officials of grade 4 or higher, including senior civil servants and directors, receive an annual evaluation with regard to individual and departmental performance, and credentials and competence associated with job performance.
-After setting performance targets and indicators through consultation with evaluator the official sign a performance agreement regarding individual and department duties, and the official is evaluated based on this agreement.
-The results of the performance evaluation are reflected in grading for yearly performance salary, and used in various personnel management processes as promotion and personnel screening.
+Public officials of grade 4 or higher, including Senior Civil Service (SCS) members and director-levels, receive an annual evaluation with regard to individual and departmental performance, and credentials and competence associated with job performance.
+After setting performance targets and indicators through consultation with the evaluator, the public official signs a performance agreement regarding individual and departmental duties, and he/she is evaluated based on this agreement.
+The results of the performance evaluation are reflected in grading for annual performance-based salary, and used in various personnel management processes such as promotion and appointment screening.

 Public officials of grade 5 or below receive a biannual evaluation regarding work performance and job competency.
-The evaluator has a face-to-face talk with the official receiving a performance evaluation, periodically checks and records the status of work done, and evaluates the official based on the results.
-The results of performance evaluations are reflected in promotion screening and grading for performance bonuses, and used in HR operations such as job transfers and educational training.
+The evaluator conducts a face-to-face interview with the official being evaluated, periodically checks and records the status of work done, and evaluates him/her based on the results.
+The performance evaluation results are reflected in promotion screening and grading for performance-based pay, and used in various HR operations such as job transfers and training and education.

-Reflecting the results of performance evaluations, public officials of level 5 or higher are paid a performance-based annual salary (accumulative), and public officials of level 6 or below are paid a performance-based bonus (at least once a year, lump-sum).
+Reflecting the results of performance evaluation, public officials of grade 5 or higher are paid a performancebased annual salary (accumulative), and public officials of grades 6-9 are paid a performance-based bonus (at least once a year, lump-sum).

-The performance-based pay system was introduced in 1999 in the form of performance annual salaries for director-general or higher level, and performance bonuses for director or lower level.
+The performance-based pay system was first introduced in the civil service in Korea in 1999 in the form of performance annual salaries for director general or higher, and performance bonus for director and below.
 Since then, the range of public officials receiving performance salaries has gradually expanded to include public officials of grade 5 in 2017.